 - 79,792 of the accidents reported were rear end collisions, representing 29% of the total.

-- 886 of the crashes reported in the year 2012 involved one or more fatalities.
+- 886 of the crashes reported in 2012 involved one or more fatalities.
 Fatal crashes represented only 0.3% of the total crashes reported.

 - 60,284 total injuries were reported as a result of car accidents in the year 2012.
 Accidents involving one or more injured people accounted for 22% of the total.